npodbielski/Delegates/README.md

 Delegates can be created for any constructor (visibility do not matter) with any combination of parameters.
 There is no limitation for number of parameters of constructor.
 All of above methods works for both classes and structures.

-If you have access to all neccessary types and can create compatible delegate type, `Contructor<TDelegate>` method can be used.
+If you have access to all neccessary types and can create compatible delegate type, `Constructor<TDelegate>` method can be used.
 TDelegate type must follow these rules:
 - parameters of delegate *must be* exactly of the same types and order as constructor
 - return type of delegate *must be* type with constructor